 Ghold are arguably one of the biggest prospects in the modern UK doom scene.
 Having blown listeners away with blackened opus Of Ruin in 2015, the mongers of doom returned last year with PYR – an album of progressive, psychedelic absurdity and crushing riffage.

 We caught up with Ghold in the aftermath of their UK tour with Bongripper to chat temporary housing, Ritual Productions and blown amps.

 What were the motivations behind deciding to opt for an additional member on your newest album?

 From the point of view of a two-piece, we’d always daydream about expanding.
 We didn’t have any kind of philosophy to make music with, just bass and drums – that is, working with limited resources and not having anyone else who wanted to play with us!

 We’d been mates with Oliver for a couple of years, and it just kind of fell into place to stop talking about it and just get him on board properly.
 We’d done some collaborative stuff together before we recorded PYR, and after a couple of jams and drinking sessions, everything became clear.
 The stars aligned, you might say!

 What musical influences do you all have?
 And did any of those directly influence PYR?

-PYR is named after the temporary housing, Pyrford House in Brixton, that you used to live in in London, what was it like to live there?
+PYR is named after the temporary housing, Brixton’s Pyrford House, that you used to live in.
+What was it like to live there?
 And how did living there affect the music you made?